 New York Medicaid coverage enables low-income families and individuals to get affordable and quality health care.
 Some Medicaid services are offered completely free-of-charge, while others require varying co-payments.

-- How much is Medicaid in New York?
+- How Much Does Medicaid Cost in New York?

 NY Medicaid cost estimates do not apply to some healthcare services.
 Examples include medical services provided in a dental or a private doctor office, urgent services received in an emergency room, pregnancy-related services (e.g. hospital stays for childbirth, an emergency condition or prenatal care), family planning products (contraceptive creams, diaphragms, condoms, and birth control pills), X-rays for emergencies, drugs to treat mental illnesses and tuberculosis medications.